arcangyl1963/tech-blog/README.md

-# Tech Blog Web App
+# Third Triad Mojo Tech Blog

 ![License](https://img.shields.io/badge/License-MIT-green.svg)<br>

 ## Description:<br>

-The Tech Blog Web App is an ExpressJS and MySQL database server backend application for managing inventory and product data for an online store environment.
-MySQL stores the data tables for categories and products as well as the tag relationships to those products.<br>

-The applicaton allows the user to create, update and delete categories, products and tags while establishing the associated relationships between the table records where applicable.
-The system stores product names, prices, stock units available, and applied tags or keywords.<br>
+The Third Triad Mojo Tech Blog is a CMS-style blog where users can register and enter posts related to technology and related information.
+It uses the Handlebars Node package to generate the blog site views pages for it frontend and a MySQL database to store entered data coupled with the Sequelize Node package to create the queries to insert into and retrieve the data from the database tables.<br>

-The E-commerce Inventory Backend System utilizes the following technologies:
+The Third Triad Mojo Tech Blog utilizes the following technologies:
   * JavaScript
   * NODE.JS
   * NPM packages:
     * Sequelize
+    * connect-session-sequelize
     * MySQL2
     * DOTENV
     * Express
+    * Express-session
+    * Express-handlebars
+    * Handlebars
+    * Bcrypt

 ---